Share this article:

-We are very unique, we are the only women-only service with all female staff.
+Among Framework services we are unique.
+We are the only women-only service with all female staff.
 Some women here work with men outside of their service such as a male probation officer or NRN worker etc but that is their choice to make.
-The service as a whole is a safe-haven, they can be themselves and have no fear.
+The service is a safe haven where the women can be themselves and have no fear.

-All female accommodation can be a safe space where unwanted attention from men is not present, staff can work in a gender-informed way so do not re-traumatise women and do not enforce stereotypes about women and advocate for them when they think they are being discriminated against.
+All female accommodation can be a safe space where there is no unwanted attention from men, and where staff can work in a gender-informed way so they do not re-traumatise women and do not enforce stereotypes about women and can advocate for them when they think they are being discriminated against.

 We have a lot of pregnancies or becoming pregnant and issues when the child is born and where they’re going to live.
 Sadly sometimes they’re not able to keep the baby which can be traumatic in itself.
 In the past we have had females who have been pregnant and successfully moved into foster care with their child, others have not had a good outcome and their child has been taken into foster care.
 This does have a long-term effect on their mental health / substance / alcohol misuse and can escalate these.